kieucq/tcg-net/README.md

     - edit config.jon to make sure the script points to the right output from the prediction step
     - run plot_prediction.py/...

------------- C. Steps to run the system for pre-training and/or finetuning
+## C. For pre-training and/or fine-tuning

 1. Run pre-process to create extended domains for each type of dataset era5/merra2/ifs/gfs/...
    This step will be needed for all modes including forecast, finetune, pre-train, or reconstruction.